skylight-hq/skylight.digital/pages/toolkits/data_sharing_playbook/02_enabling_data_sharing.md

 Remember that the data request process must abide by the regulations and laws that apply to each dataset.
 For more detailed information, refer to [Establish a privacy policy](/work/toolkits/data-sharing-playbook/safeguarding-data#establish-a-privacy-policy).

 ### Request form

-Ensure that the data requester answers the questions below in order to evaluate the benefits and mitigate the risks of sharing data.
+Ensure that the data requester answers the questions below in order to evaluate the benefits and mitigate the risks of sharing data:

-- What is the requestor's contact information and organization?
+- What's the requestor's contact information and organization?
-- What is the purpose of the request?
+- What's the purpose of the request?
 - How does the requester plan to use the data?
-- Who will have access to the data?
+- Who'll have access to the data?
-- What are the specific data they are requesting, and what are the specific parameters (such as individual or aggregate data, and over what time period) of that data?
+- What are the specific data they're requesting, and what are the specific parameters (such as individual or aggregate data, and over what time period) of that data?
 - How frequently will this data be needed?
 For example, is this a one-time need or a recurring need?
 - How long is the requester seeking to keep the data?
 When and how will the data be destroyed?
-How is this reported or disseminated to the data owner?
+How's this reported or disseminated to the data owner?

 ### Flow diagram or detailed narrative of the steps

-It's important to have a way to show the data sharing process from start to finish.
+It's important to have a way to show the data-sharing process from start to finish.
 Common ways include using a flow diagram or descriptions for each step.

 ### Data dictionary